UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS04_manual.md

 In the unlikely situation when BATDATUNIT01 is already inserted into the AIRDOS04 and is powered off, you can turn it on by holding down the 'Power button' for one second.
 The indication of activation is realized in the same way as in the case of module insertion.
 The last way of turning on the detector is by connecting external power (USB-C connector).
 In this state, the detector is always powered on and records radiation data continuously until the detector is powered off.

 {: .highlight }
-The detector is not possible to power off by any of the buttons.
+The detector is impossible to power off by any of the buttons.
 The only method to power off the device is either to remove the BATDATUNIT from the AIRDOS or use special commands on the USB-C port.
 Inspect the [airdoscontrol utility](https://github.com/UniversalScientificTechnologies/AIRDOS04/tree/AIRDOS04A/sw) description for more details.

 When the detector’s data part is inside the box and is connected to a USB-C power source, the device will initiate charging while continuing its particle detection operations.